-Construction of the null ΔespC EPEC mutant strain – The non-polar deletion of espC in WT enteropathogenic E. coli (EPEC) O127:H6 strain E2348/69 was generated by using the sacB-based allelic exchange method 36.
-Briefly, PCR fragments of the flanking upstream and downstream regions of espC (0.9 and 1.32 kb, from the 5` and 3` of espC, respectively) were amplified from the EPEC genome with the corresponding primer pairs EspC_up_F/EspC_up_R and EspC_down_F/EspC_down_R (Table 2).
+Construction of the null ΔespC EPEC mutant strain – The non-polar deletion of espC in the

+WT EPEC O127:H6 strain E2348/69 was generated by using the sacB-based allelic exchange method 36.
+Briefly, PCR fragments of the flanking upstream and downstream regions of espC (0.9 and 1.32 kb, from the 5’ and 3’ ends of espC, respectively) were amplified from the EPEC genome with the corresponding primer pairs EspC_up_F/EspC_up_R and EspC_down_F/EspC_down_R (Table 2).
 The fragments were then annealed to each other using the primer pair EspC_up_R/EspC_down_F (Table 2) in an overlap extension PCR reaction.
 In parallel, the pRE112 suicide vector was linearized by PCR using the pRE11_F/pRE112_R primer pair.
-The pRE112 linearized plasmid and the annealed PCR product were treated with DpnI, purified, and assembled using the Gibson assembly method 34,35.
-The resulting pEspC_del plasmid (Table 1) contains the flanking regions of espC, with 91% of the espC deleted.
-The plasmid was then transformed into E. coli SM10λpir conjugative strain to be introduced into WT EPEC.
+The linearized pRE112 plasmid and the annealed PCR product were treated with DpnI, purified, and assembled using the Gibson assembly method 34,35.
+The resulting pEspC_del plasmid (Table 1) contained the flanking regions of espC, with 91% of espC having been deleted.
+The plasmid was then transformed into the E. coli SM10λpir conjugative strain to be introduced into WT EPEC.
 After a sucrose selection process, EPEC colonies that were susceptible to chloramphenicol were screened for the deletion of espC by PCR.
 The deletion of the espC gene was confirmed by sequencing.

-Type 5 secretion assay – Bacteria (EPEC and E. coli Top10) were grown overnight in LB medium, supplemented with the appropriate antibiotics, in a shaker at 37°C. The overnight cultures were then diluted into pre-heated DMEM and grown statically for 6 h in a tissue culture incubator (with 5% CO2) to an optical density of 0.7 at 600 nm (OD600).
+Type 5 secretion assay – Bacteria (EPEC and TOP10 E. coli) were grown overnight in LB medium supplemented with the appropriate antibiotics in a shaker at 37°C. The overnight cultures were then diluted into pre-heated DMEM and grown statically for 6 h in a tissue culture incubator under 5% CO2 to an optical density at 600 nm (OD600) of 0.7.
 To examine secretion under gut-simulating conditions, overnight cultures were grown in synthetic fecal stool media (ChemBiozone) for 6 h in an anaerobic chamber (Whitley A35 anaerobic workstation with 10% CO2, 5% H2, and 85% N2).
-Due to the high density of the synthetic fecal stool media, we mixed it with DMEM in three dilutions - 1:1, 1:5, and 1:10.
+Due to the high density of the synthetic fecal stool media, we mixed it with DMEM at three dilution levels (1:1, 1:5, and 1:10).
 To induce protein expression in strains carrying the pSA10 vectors, IPTG (0.1 mM) was added to the bacterial cultures after 2 h incubation.
-The cultures were then centrifuged for 5 min at 1,500 × g to separate bacterial pellets from culture media (supernatants).
-The bacterial pellets were dissolved in SDS-PAGE sample buffer, and the supernatants, which contain the secreted proteins, were collected and filtered through a Millipore 0.22-μm filter.
+The cultures were then centrifuged for 5 min at 1,500 × g to separate bacterial pellets from culture supernatants.
+The bacterial pellets were dissolved in SDS-PAGE sample buffer, and the supernatants containing the secreted proteins were collected and filtered through a Millipore 0.22-μm filter.
 The supernatants were normalized according to the bacterial OD600 values and treated with 10% (v/v) trichloroacetic acid (TCA) overnight at 4°C to precipitate the proteins.
-The samples were then centrifuged at 18,000 × g for 30 min at 4°C; the precipitates of the secreted proteins were dissolved in SDS-PAGE sample buffer, and any remaining TCA in the samples was neutralized by saturated Tris.
-Bacterial pellets and supernatants were analyzed for protein expression and secretion, respectively, using SDS-PAGE and western blotting.
+The samples were then centrifuged at 18,000 × g for 30 min at 4°C. The precipitates of the secreted proteins were dissolved in SDS-PAGE sample buffer, and any remaining TCA in the samples was neutralized using saturated Tris.
+Bacterial pellets and supernatants were analyzed for protein expression and secretion, respectively, via SDS-PAGE and western blotting.